A Bias for Action

 A Bias for Action is not to be confused with a bias for impulsivity, which is uncalculated or spontaneous action.
 And it is certainly not blindly taking orders or rule-following – anyone can take action when they’re told exactly what to do.

-It might be valuable to understand the concept by recognizing its opposites: avoidance, getting “stuck,” indecision, and analysis paralysis, where overthinking or overanalysis gets in the way of decision-making.
+It might be valuable to understand the concept by recognizing its opposites: avoidance, getting “stuck,” indecision, and analysis paralysis, where overthinking or overanalysis inhibit decision-making.

 Kindergartners vs MBAs